DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 2. Find the actual Forwarder Lambda function from the CloudFormation stack's "Resources" tab, navigate to its configuration page.
 Note down the value of the tag `dd_forwarder_version`, e.g., `3.3.0`, in case you run into issues with the new version and need to rollback.
 3. Update the stack using template `https://datadog-cloudformation-template.s3.amazonaws.com/aws/forwarder/latest.yaml`.
 You can also replace `latest` with a specific version, e.g., `3.0.2.yaml`, if needed.
 Make sure to review the changesets before applying the update.

+### Upgrade an older version to +3.49.0

+Since version 3.49.0 the Lambda function has been updated to require **Python 3.8**.
+If upgrading an older forwarder installation to 3.49.0 or above, ensure the AWS Lambda function is configured to use Python 3.8

 ### Upgrade an older version to +3.0.0

 Since version 3.0.0, the forwarder Lambda function is managed by CloudFormation.
 To upgrade an older forwarder installation to 3.0.0 and above, follow the steps below.